 About the Reporting Labs

-Because informed and engaged young people are critical for a healthy democracy, the PBS NewsHour Student Reporting Labs program connects high school students to local PBS stations and news professionals in their community to produce original, student-generated news video reports.The young people who participate in the project learn how to report, problem-solve, synthesize information and investigate important topics: journalism as a form of learning.
+Because informed and engaged young people are critical for a healthy democracy, the PBS NewsHour Student Reporting Labs program connects high school students to local PBS stations and news professionals in their community to produce original, student-generated video reports.The young people who participate in the project learn how to report, problem-solve, synthesize information and investigate important topics.

 The project also includes a news literacy/digital media curriculum and online collaborative space designed to transform their understanding of news, build a foundation of civic engagement and spark a life-long interest in current events.